-I was really after the vibrant, mounded look that I had seen in Round Top.
-And I wanted maintenance-free preserved moss for sure.
+I was after the vibrant, mounded overall look that I had seen in Round Top.
+And I wanted maintenance-free preserved moss for sure – not the live stuff.
 I found this beautiful moss that had good reviews.
 It comes in pieces that look like this:

-Assembling the moss bowl.
+How to assemble the moss bowl.

-I cut a piece of foam core slightly smaller than the diameter of the bowl for a base for the moss.
-I did this by turning the bowl upside down on the foam core and tracing it.
+I cut a piece of foam core board slightly smaller than the diameter of the bowl for a base for the moss.
+I simply turned the bowl upside down on the foam core and traced it.
 Then I cut inside the circle about half an inch with an Exacto knife.

 This is one of those DIY projects that you eyeball and work with until it looks like what you want!
 But basically here is what I did:

-- I put the little scrap pieces in where I needed them.
-I also kind of shaped the pieces with my fingers as I went when they were in place to help keep them in rounded, separate mounds.
+- I put the little scrap pieces in all of the empty spaces where I needed them.
+I also shaped the pieces with my fingers as I went when they were in place to help keep them in rounded, separate mounds.